taichi-dev/soft2d-for-unity/Docs/English/Collider.md

   - `Separate`: Particles will leave the collider after colliding with the collider.
   - `Slip`: Particles will slide along the edge after colliding with the collider.
   - `Sticky`:  Particles will stick to the collider after collision.
-- Friction Coefficient
+- Coefficient of Friction
   - The friction coefficient when particles move along the edge of the collider.
-- Restitution Coefficient
+- Coefficient of Restitution
   - The bounce coefficient when particles collide with the collider.